-In a paper from 1991, on the reduction of binary quadratic forms [7], Schönhage applies the same ideas to a different problem.
-This algorithm can be translated, step by step, into the unpublished gcd algorithm from 1987.
-Another application of the same ideas to a different algebraic context, is Weilert's algorithm for gcd computations on Gaussian integers [13].
-In this paper, however, we will consider only the classic case of integer gcd.
+In a paper from 1991, on the reduction of binary quadratic forms [8], Schönhage applies the same ideas to a different problem.
+This algorithm can be translated, step by step, into a GCD algorithm that probably is equivalent to Schönhage's unpublished 1987 algorithm.
+Another application of the same ideas to a different algebraic context, is Weilert's algorithm for GCD computations on Gaussian integers [15].
+In this paper, however, we will consider only the classic case of integer GCD.

-Since the recursive left-to-right algorithm from 1971 seemed so difficult in practice, Stehlé and Zimmermann investigated if one could use a similar divide-and-conquer technique in a right-to-left fashion.
-In 2004 they published a binary recursive gcd algorithm [9], which is significantly simpler.
-It is related to the binary gcd algorithm in roughly the same way that Schönhage's algorithm is related to Euclid's algorithm.
+Since the recursive left-to-right algorithm from 1971 seemed so difficult in practice, Stehlé and Zimmermann investigated if one could use a similar divide-andconquer technique in a right-to-left fashion.
+In 2004 they published a binary recursive GCD algorithm [10], which is significantly simpler.
+It is related to the binary GCD algorithm in roughly the same way that Schönhage's algorithm is related to Euclid's algorithm.

 As far as the author is aware, there's still no published reference for Schönhage's algorithm from 1987.
-This paper intends to fill that gap.
+Section 5 in this paper intends to fill that gap.